-Houston area submerged after 16 inches of rain in 24 hours
+Houston area submerged after 16 inches of rain

 Houston — More than a foot of rain had fallen by Monday evening in parts of Houston, submerging scores of subdivisions and several major interstate highways, forcing the closure of schools and knocking out power to thousands of residents who were urged to shelter in place.